Alon Shvut

 The international community considers Israeli settlements in the West Bank illegal under international law, but the Israeli government disputes this.

 Etymology

 Alon Shvut, literally, "oak of return", is a reference to the return of the Jews expelled from Gush Etzion by the Jordanian Arab Legion in 1948 following the Kfar Etzion massacre.
 The 700-year-old Kermes Oak (Quercus calliprinos) is sacred to the Arabs with the name Ballutet el Yerzeh (oak of Yerzeh).
-It was a central feature of Gush Etzion and became known as "lone oak".
+It was a major landmark of Gush Etzion and became known as "lone oak".
 The town was constructed adjacent to the oak, which is considered a symbol of renewal and continuity.
 The oak is incorporated in the municipal emblem.

-Yigal Allon, who sponsored the establishment of the town, claimed that the name was chosen in order to honour him.
+Yigal Allon, who sponsored the establishment of the town, said that the name was chosen in his honour.

 History

 Megalithic stone tower

 To the south of Beit Sawir were the remains of a megalithic stone tower of great antiquity but unknown purpose, described during the first two decades of the 20th century.